OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 2. **Translate and align** these requirements with the computational capabilities and limitations of Turing Machines, ensuring a faithful and executable system design.
 3. **Evaluate** the adequacy of standard Turing Machines and determine when the use of **machine variants** (e.g., multi-tape, non-deterministic) is necessary to enhance expressiveness or performance.
 4. **Apply** the **Church-Turing Thesis** to justify the feasibility of the proposed system, connecting formal computation models with the intuitive concept of algorithmic problem solving.
+5. Provide **Turing Machine** simulations in JFLAP format that demonstrate a functional solution to the problem.

 ### Importance of These Objectives